 What Does an Acupuncture Treatment Entail?

-When you come to the Florida House Experience for inpatient or outpatient treatment for mental health addiction, the first thing you’ll receive is a pre-screening at our facility.
+When you come to FHE Health for inpatient or outpatient treatment for mental health addiction, the first thing you’ll receive is a pre-screening at our facility.
 For the different programs, this pre-screening may be different but generally involves the process of an in-depth psychiatric screening and a consultation where we build a treatment plan personalized to your needs.

 If your treatment plan includes acupuncture, here are some questions you might have before it begins: